ch-hristov/Pickle-viewer/README.md

 # Pickle viewer

-## Currently supporting all .pickle files produced by Python < 3.4.
+This project is currently supporting all .pickle files produced by Python < 3.4.
 Contribute to the repository (feature request is  here https://github.com/ch-hristov/Pickle-viewer/issues/2)